 For this reason, a pre-sale department qualifies leads to find those worth the company’s time and resources to pursue, based on the rules and targeting conditions that matter most to the business.
 But qualifying leads can be a time-consuming, cumbersome process, often requiring much effort to determine which prospects are a good fit for your offer.

-Chatbots can classify leads according to how likely they are to become customers, by asking qualifying questions.
+For presales process optimization chatbots can classify leads according to how likely they are to become customers, by asking qualifying questions.
 This way, you’ll get a clear idea on what leads you should focus your attention.
 If a lead is suitable, the bot can forward it to your sales team for follow up.

 By leveraging chatbots you open the new opportunities that: